chriscasto/go-ensure/README.md

 }
 ```

-You might have validation that looks something like this:
+You might then have validation that looks something like this:

 ```
 validator := ensure.Struct[Company](ensure.Fields{